George Robert Hightower

+George Robert Hightower (October 15, 1865 - February 19, 1958) was an American state legislator in Mississippi.

-George Robert Hightower was born at Smith's Mills, in Grenada County, Mississippi, October 15, 1865, a son of George Hightower, Jr., and Fannie (Kirby) Hightower.
+He was born at Smith's Mills, in Grenada County, Mississippi, a son of George Hightower, Jr., and Fannie (Kirby) Hightower.

 He began his education in the public schools in Grenada County, Mississippi, and later attended Normal College at Buena Vista, Mississippi, for three years, graduating in 1889.
 He became a teacher, first in Grenada County, then in the Abbeville Normal School in Abbeville, Mississippi, for three years.
 He next spent a year as instructor in the Grenada Female College at Grenada, Mississippi, and subsequently accepted a teaching position in the public schools of New Albany, Mississippi, where he was later made principal.
 In 1895 he retired from teaching to engage in farming in Lafayette County, Mississippi; and while residing there he was elected county superintendent of education in 1898 for a four- year term.

-He was elected to the state legislature in 1904 and after serving for one term as a member of the Mississippi House of Representatives, he was elected to represent Lafayette County in the state Senate in 1906, followed by reelection.
+He was elected to the state legislature in 1904 and after serving for one term as a member of the Mississippi House of Representatives, he was elected to represent Lafayette County in the Mississippi Senate in 1906, followed by reelection.
 While Mr. Hightower was a member of the state legislature he was active in having a state department of agriculture created and in securing the passage of a bill reducing the legal rate of interest from ten to eight per cent per annum.

-After serving a part of his second term in the legislature, however, he resigned to become state president of the Farmers Educational and Cooperative Union, a national farmers' organization, which position he occupied until 1912.
+After serving a part of his second term in the legislature, he resigned to become state president of the Farmers Educational and Cooperative Union, a national farmers' organization, which position he occupied until 1912.
 In 1908 he was appointed a delegate to the International Cotton Conference held in Barcelona, Spain, which he attended in company with Harvey Jordan of Georgia, representative of the National Cotton Association of the United States and James H. Brooks, who represented the United States Department of State.